4. What you expect of people is what you get

 If the prevailing expectation is "you'll be punished for getting it wrong," people will stop experimenting, stop flagging problems early, and stop putting their hand up for anything that might fail.
 If the expectation is "you'll be supported to learn from it," people will take the kind of risks that lead to innovation, early problem detection, and genuine growth.

 The is why the retrospective prime directive is so powerful — "everyone did the best they could with what they knew at the time" — is a positive expectation made explicit.
 It's the team saying: we choose to assume positive intent.
-We choose to expect the best of each other.
-And that expectation creates the conditions for honest conversation, which is the only kind that's actually useful.
+We choose to expect the best of each other, and that expectation creates the conditions for honest conversations.

 Growth mindset is an expectation about the future

 At some point in childhood most of us stop treating failure as a natural part of learning and start treating it as something to avoid.
-And then as adults we bring that expectation into the workplace, where it hardens into a culture of perfectionism, risk-aversion, and only volunteering for things we know we can already do.
-And (certainly in my case), only for things I can already do well.
+And then as adults we bring that expectation into the workplace, where it hardens into a culture of perfectionism, risk-aversion, and only volunteering for things we know we can already do well.
+(As an aside, this is why you’ll never see me play Scrabble).

-Realistic optimism asks you to reset that expectation — for yourself and for the people around you.
+Realistic optimism asks you to reset that expectation for yourself and for the people around you.
 Not "everything will work out" (that's toxic positivity).
 But "I expect that effort and learning will lead to progress, and I expect setbacks along the way."
-That's a fundamentally different stance from "I expect things to go wrong and I expect to be blamed for it."
+It’s a completely different stance from "I expect things to go wrong and I expect to be blamed for it", which has such a paralysing effect.

 What your culture teaches people to expect